threadi/downloadlist/readme.txt

 = 3.2.1 =
 * Compatible with WordPress Coding Standards 3.0
+* Prevented WPML from translating our (only internal used) custom post type and taxonomy for icons
+* Compatibility with WordPress 6.4
+* Updated dependencies
 * Fixed possible error during adding files
-* Updated dependencies